Raffael18/Calculadora-de-Fator-de-Corre-o/README.md

 //English

-A simple calculator of correction factor(FOOD) made in Java.
+A simple calculator of correction factor (FOR FOOD) made in Java.

 //PT-BR